 1. Mold and Fungus

-2. Structural Damage
+2. Structural Damage to Your Building

 3. Declining Property Value

 As word gets out about the mold and structural damage occurring in your building, it can decrease your multi-unit residential property’s value.
-Current tenants may choose to move out of your Chicago multi-unit residential building, and you may have trouble attracting new tenants if they hear about the water damage.
-Your apartment complex, condo or co-op may even get a reputation for having sick building syndrome, especially if mold spores start to infiltrate your HVAC system and air ducts.
+Current tenants may choose to move out of your Chicago residential building, and you may have trouble attracting new tenants if they hear about water damage.
+Your apartment complex, condo, or co-op may even get a reputation for having sick building syndrome, especially if mold spores start to infiltrate your HVAC system and air ducts.

 Stopping and Preventing Plumbing Leaks with NuFlow, Serving Chicago

-When it comes to maintaining the health of your building and occupants and preventing mold contamination and structural damage, one of the best things you can do as a property owner is to take steps to prevent plumbing pipe leaks.
-One of those steps may involve deciding to line your pipes with an epoxy coating or liner.
+When it comes to maintaining the health of your building and occupants and preventing mold contamination and structural damage, one of the best things you can do as a property manager or owner is to take steps to prevent plumbing pipe leaks.
+One of these steps may involve deciding to line your pipes with an epoxy coating or liner.
 Epoxy coatings and liners are designed to stop current leaks and prevent further plumbing pipe corrosion that can lead to additional leaks.

-The process of installing an epoxy coating or liner is completely trenchless, meaning that holes do not have to be cut in ceilings, walls or floors.
+The process of installing an epoxy coating or liner is completely trenchless, meaning that holes do not have to be cut into ceilings, walls or floors.
 Instead, existing access points are used to connect the lining equipment.
 This means that lining your existing plumbing pipes is less intrusive and often faster than traditionally replacing your plumbing pipes.